Guide to Employee Appreciation Day 2023

 Although the celebration is unofficial, Employee Appreciation Day has been observed in the U.S. for many years.
 Officially, the holiday began to appear in workplace calendars around 1995 and has since grown into a respected tradition.
 Its creation is credited to Bob Nelson in collaboration with his company, Workman Publishing.
 As one of Recognition Professionals International’s founding board members, Nelson’s vision was to designate one entire workday across the nation for recognizing employee achievements.

-Now, over 25 years later, more and more companies are celebrating this semi-official holiday in one fashion or another.
-What’s more, several publications regularly write about the day – including Inc. Magazine, Forbes, and Boston.com.
-Wide mainstream support such as this has been instrumental in driving the employee recognition movement and providing organizations with the resources to make the celebration a memorable and lasting experience for all.
+Now, over 30 years later, more and more companies are celebrating this semi-official holiday in one fashion or another.
+What’s more, several publications regularly write about the day, including Inc. Magazine, Forbes, and Boston.com.
+Broad mainstream support, such as this, has been instrumental in driving the employee recognition movement and providing organizations with the resources to make the celebration a memorable and lasting experience for everyone.

 When is Employee Appreciation Day?

-Employee Appreciation Day is held on the first Friday of March annually.
-For 2023, it falls on March 3rd.
-To some, it may seem arbitrary to observe all that employees do in this specific timeframe, but there is sound reasoning for doing so.
-Although unclear whether this was by design when it was being established, the timing holds significance regardless.
+Employee Appreciation Day is celebrated on the first Friday of March every year.
+For 2026, it falls on March 6th.
+To some, it may seem arbitrary to observe all that employees do within this specific timeframe, but there is sound reasoning behind it.
+Although it is unclear whether this was intentional when it was established, the timing still holds significance.

-By scheduling a day to celebrate employee achievements during this anticipated time, it works to reaffirm the shared connection between team members and re-energize everyone before kicking off the spring season.
-It’s because of these considerations and others like them that it makes sense to have the holiday during the first week of March.
+Scheduling a day to celebrate employee achievements during this anticipated time, it will reaffirm the shared connection between team members and re-energize everyone before kicking off the spring season.
+Because of these considerations and others like them, it makes sense to have the holiday during the first week of March.

 Why is Celebrating Employee Recognition Day Important?

-Another reason behind the importance of employee recognition relates to the current workplace climate.
-Throughout the country, employees are often in positions with no guaranteed vacation time to rest and recuperate.
-Moreover, many end up working longer hours than others in comparable positions in developed economies.
+Another reason behind the importance of employee recognition is the current workplace climate.
+Employees are often in positions with no guaranteed vacation time to rest and recuperate throughout the country.
+Moreover, many work longer hours than others in comparable positions in developed economies.
 These conditions are leading factors contributing to high levels of employee dissatisfaction and work-related stress.
-The climate also leads to rampant disengagement, with research showing only a mere 34% of the US workforce is consistently engaged with their work.
+The climate also leads to rampant disengagement, with research showing that only 34% of the US workforce is consistently engaged with their work.

 By increasing employee recognition, an organization may begin to improve these levels and create a more supportive workplace environment.
 It could also serve to attract new talent and high performers.
 Organizations would be remiss to overlook Employee Appreciation Day and the golden opportunity it presents to bolster company culture, strengthen communication and reinforce the team.